StefanH-AT/Source-Engine-VSCode-Extension/README.md

 4) Run `npm install` in the repository's folder, to install the dependencies

 ### Testing
 To start the unit tests, run `npm run test`.
-The project will automatically be compiled.
+The project will be automatically compiled.

+### Benchmarking
+To run the benchmark tests, run `npm run benchmark`.
+The project will be automatically compiled

 ### Running the extension
 1) To start the extension, first compile the project `npm run compile` (Or `npm run watch` to auto-compile on every file change)